-Paul Morrison fell in love with skiing at a young age, which led to him becoming a ski photographer, which led to him becoming a professional photographer and now Olympus Visionary.
+Paul Morrison fell in love with skiing, which later led to becoming a ski photographer, which led to being a professional one and now Olympus Visionary.

 Special Report | Outpost Travel Media with Olympus